munificent/journal/asset/post/2010-08-01-class-in-the-front-proto-in-the-back.md

 ---
 title: "Class in the Front, Proto in the Back"
-categories: code java language magpie
+tags: code java language magpie
 ---

 Inspired by what I learned and saw at the Emerging Languages Camp, I've started